Welcome to Veterinary Webinurse

 These Terms and conditions apply to both the above routes of access to the website.

-Veterinary Webinurse is a sole trader established in the United Kingdom.
+Veterinary Webinurse operates under Limitless CPD LTD established in the United Kingdom.

 Veterinary Webinurse is an entity of it's own and is not directly affiliated with any veterinary clinics or other organisations.